-- Each occupied building in the district possesses at least one Automated External Defibrillator (AED) - There are additional AEDs for "portable use" - Each District school building possesses an in-house health office - Each District school building health office possesses emergency first aid supplies and bodily fluid clean up kit (at the minimum a first aid "jump bag") - Each maintenance department vehicle possesses an emergency first aid kit - Each bus in the transportation department possesses an emergency first aid kit and a bodily fluid clean up kit. - Classrooms with special needs students will have the emergency materials appropriate for those students therein. - Each district school building, transportation department and maintenance department possess a hazardous material clean-up kit.
+- Each District school building possesses an in-house health office - Each school building possesses stop the bleed kits. - Each District school building health office possesses emergency first aid supplies and bodily fluid clean up kit (at the minimum a first aid "jump bag") - Each maintenance department vehicle possesses an emergency first aid kit - Each bus in the transportation department possesses an emergency first aid kit and a bodily fluid clean up kit. - Classrooms with special needs students will have the emergency materials appropriate for those students therein. - Each district school building, transportation department and maintenance department possess a hazardous material clean-up kit.